 Children need special attention, since they tend to spend more time outdoors and can burn more easily.
 Parents and other caregivers should protect children from excess sun exposure by using the steps above.
 Children need to be taught about the dangers of too much sun exposure as they become more independent.

-For more on how to protect yourself and your family from UV exposure, see Skin Cancer Prevention and Early Detection.
+For more on how to protect yourself and your family from UV exposure, see How Do I Protect Myself from UV Rays?

 Checking your skin regularly may help you spot any new or abnormal moles or other growths and show them to your doctor before they even have a chance to turn into skin cancer.